Published by Christina Riley. Last Updated on February 25, 2024.

 We love the food in Maggie Valley, starting with breakfasts at Joey’s Pancake House, lunch or dinner at Brickhouse Burgers and Pizza, and beers (plus food!) at BearWaters Brewing.
 The latter’s original location sits in Canton.

-New Bern was one of the first small towns in North Carolina that we visited, and you can believe we keep coming back for more!
+New Bern was one of the first historic towns in North Carolina that we visited, and you can believe we keep coming back for more!
 Tryon Palace hosts charming tours of our state’s first permanent capital and the home of Pepsi also happens to be New Bern.

-There are a few more fun facts about North Carolina found in New Bern but even more things to do await beyond these historical tidbits.
 We love strolling along both Middle and Front streets, taking in gorgeous sunsets from Union Point Park, and grabbing food at one of the town’s amazing restaurants.

 Croatan National Forest is also a short drive from New Bern.
 A nice collection of coastal trails await here, including Flanners Beach and Neusiok.
 The city of Havelock is nearby, home to the Marine Corps Air Station Cherry Point.